matomo-org/matomo/tests/README.screenshots.md

 UI screenshot tests are run directly by phantomjs and are written using [mocha](http://visionmedia.github.io/mocha/) and [chai](http://chaijs.com).

 To create a new test, first decide whether it will belong to Piwik Core or a plugin.
-If it will belong to Piwik Core, the test should be placed within the [piwik-ui-tests](https://github.com/piwik/piwik-ui-tests) repository.
-Otherwise, it should be placed within tests/UI sub-directory of your plugin.
+If it will belong to Piwik Core, the test should be placed within the `/tests/UI` directory.
+Otherwise, it should be placed within `tests/UI sub-directory of your plugin.

 All test files should have \_spec.js file name suffixes (for example, **ActionsDataTable\_spec.js**).